 - Add Vegetables: Stir in sweet potatoes, carrots, green beans, and peas.
 Mix well.

 - Simmer: Pour in the bone broth.
-Bring to a boil, then reduce heat and let it simmer for 20 minutes or until vegetables are tender and flavors meld.
-Simmering helps to release nutrients from the ingredients into the broth.
+Bring to a boil, then reduce heat and let it simmer for 20 minutes or until vegetables are tender.

 - Cool and Serve: Allow the stew to cool to room temperature before serving.
 Store leftovers in an airtight container in the refrigerator for up to 4 days.
 Reheat before serving, ensuring it’s not too hot.